Physiotherapy and Myofascial Release in Birmingham

 She has over 26 years clinical experience, working both in the UK and Australia.
-She focuses on treating musculoskeletal problems (joint, muscles, tendons, ligaments, nerves, scars and soft tissue in general) but also has trained in the treatment of Benign Paroxysmal Positional Vertigo (dizziness).
+She focuses on treating musculoskeletal problems, ie joint, muscles, tendons, ligaments, nerves, scars and soft tissue in general.

 Kath also uses Myofascial release which is a manual therapy, suitable for all ages and safe to use in pregnancy.
 It may be used to help prevent injuries as well as treat them - very useful for the sports person.

 Please note that this is only a guide but examples of some conditions she may be able to help you with are: .

 - Stiff and / or painful joints including frozen shoulder - Headaches and migraines

 - Neck and back pain - Sacro iliac (S.I.) joint pain

 - Osgood Schlatters disease - Post fracture rehabilitation